splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/nodejs-otel-requirements.rst

 .. note:: If you're using a Node.js version lower than 14, use the :new-page:`SignalFx Tracing Library for Node.js <https://github.com/signalfx/signalfx-nodejs-tracing>`.

+.. note:: For front-end applications built with JavaScript libraries such as React, use Splunk Real User Monitoring (RUM) for Browser instead.
+See :ref:`get-browser-data-in`

 .. _nodejs-otel-connector-requirement:

 Install and configure the Splunk Distribution of OpenTelemetry Collector